MariyamShakoor/data-analyst-mariyam/Project 3/readme.md

 ---

-### **Conclusion**
 This automated data ingestion system for UCW’s academic accommodation datasets is a scalable, cloud-native solution.
-By leveraging EC2 for operational connectivity and S3 for lifecycle-enabled storage, combined with Glue DataBrew for validation, it creates a foundation for secure academic governance, accessibility monitoring, and data analytics.
+By leveraging EC2 for operational connectivity and S3 for lifecycle-enabled storage, it creates a foundation for secure academic governance, accessibility monitoring, and data analytics.